Roboroads/flutter_starter_template/README.md

 ## Installation

 First, create a new flutter project.
-Then run the following commands:
+Then run the following commands for your os:

-### Linux/MacOS
+**Linux/MacOS**

 ```bash
 git clone https://github.com/Roboroads/flutter_starter_template.git